Alcoholic Archetype

 The alcoholic’s initial denial of limited dependence upon spiritual reality was revealed as intrinsically and ironically perverse when it issued in an absolute dependence upon alcohol that progressively destroyed hi

-Kurtz articulates the structural irony of alcoholic denial — the refusal of spiritual dependence generating total material dependence — providing a sociological complement to Peterson's archetypal analysis.
+Kurtz articulates the paradoxical logic of alcoholic denial — the refusal of spiritual dependence generating absolute material dependence — which Peterson would later theorize as the structural mechanism of the Alcoholic Archetype.

 Kurtz, Ernest, Not God A History of Alcoholics Anonymous, 2010supporting